openedx/xblock-in-video-quiz/README.rst

 `final-bsd-3c-contribution`_, are licensed by the original contributors under the terms of the `BSD 3-Clause License`_.

-This software is now maintainerd for the purpose of the Open edX Project, which licenses any further contributions to this repository under `the AGPLv3 license`_.
+This software is now maintained for the purpose of the Open edX Project, which licenses any further contributions to this repository under `the AGPLv3 license`_.

 .. _final-bsd-3c-contribution: https://github.com/openedx/xblock-in-video-quiz/releases/tag/final-bsd-3c-contribution